 My Gold Nugget mandarin tree in 2018.

 Farmers don’t like that Gold Nugget trees tend to alternate bear, and I imagine some home growers wouldn’t like this either.
 I don’t mind because I have other mandarin trees whose harvest season is at about the same time, such as Pixie.
-But if you are looking for a mandarin that produces fruit more evenly through the years, then Gold Nugget might not be your best bet although many mandarins alternate to a degree.
+But if you are looking for a mandarin that produces fruit more evenly through the years, then Gold Nugget might not be your best bet.

-It is said, however, that the alternate bearing of Gold Nugget can be moderated through pruning.
+It is also said by others that the alternate bearing of Gold Nugget can be moderated through pruning.

 We call Gold Nugget a mandarin, but technically it is a mandarin hybrid, as it has some orange in its lineage.
 In the 1950s, citrus breeders at University of California, Riverside crossed the Wilking mandarin with the Kincy mandarin, and both of those mandarins are actually mandarin hybrids.
 Wilking and Kincy both have King tangor as a parent, a tangor being a cross between a mandarin (tangerine) and an orange.